a2626/COMP90019-Distributed-Computing-Project_-Cloud-Classfication-through-deep-learning/README.md

 # COMP90019-Distributed-Computing-Project_-Cloud-Classfication-through-deep-learning

 # Project Title: Cloud Classification through Deep Learning
 In this project, our goal is to use deep learning to detect the type of clouds on the images.
-Currently, there are ten type of clouds in the sky, as following showed.
+Currently, there are ten type of clouds in the sky, as following.
 1. cirrocumulus
 2. cirrostratus
 3. cirrus